 Posterior babies (AKA sunny side up baby) isn’t really a situation many pregnant mamas consider.
 Sometimes a posterior baby means nothing.
 Other times, posterior baby can wreck your labor and undo all of the hard preparation you’ve done.

 I say don’t leave anything to chance!
 This post will tell you exactly what a posterior presentation is, the complications and risks associated with it, and most importantly, how to turn a posterior baby.

 This post may contain affiliate links.
 If you make a purchase from one of the links I will make a small commission at no charge to you.
 I only recommend what I trust.
 Blunders in Babyland does not diagnose, treat, or give out any professional advice for any medical conditions.

 What Does it Mean When My Baby is Posterior?

 The ideal birthing position for a baby is head down and with the front of his body facing your spine.
 In other words, anterior.
 A posterior baby faces outward, so her spine is right next to yours.

 A posterior baby isn’t usually a source of concern until labor hits.

 With an anterior position, your baby’s chin will tuck in, his head will mold and your pelvis will mold your baby’s head so he can just slide right through.
 The issue is, the top of a posterior baby’s head will reach your pelvis first.
 At this angle, the full circumference of your baby’s head approaches your narrow pelvic opening.
-This video does a great job of showing the mechanics of a posterior baby during labor.
+This video does a great job of showing the why the posterior position isn’t ideal.

 If your baby is posterior, that doesn’t necessarily mean that your baby will get stuck during childbirth.
 There are several hiccups associated with a posterior baby, ranging from a slightly more difficult birth to a premature labor, to an emergency c-section.
 It really depends on your baby’s head circumference, the narrowness of your hips, and the position of your baby.